 Cake by Colleens Cakes

-If you're having a fall wedding cake with three or more tiers, it's a great opportunity to incorporate a variety of patterns and textures.
+If you're having an autumn wedding cake with three or more tiers, it's a great opportunity to incorporate a variety of patterns and textures.
 Ask your wedding cake baker to decorate each tier differently for a unique effect.
 Elegant pink frosting rosettes are made even prettier when you add fresh flowers, like these roses and peonies.

 Cakes by Fairy Cakes Virginia

 If you haven't already heard, orange is one of the trending wedding colors of the moment.
-Even better, it's a spot-on color choice for fall weddings!
-Incorporate a pop of this bold color into your reception decor by opting for an orange wedding cake—and if that's too much, a gradient frosting effect like the one seen here will immediately tone down the vibrancy.
+Even better, it's a spot-on choice for fall color palettes.
+Take a cue from pumpkin spice and incorporate a pop of this bold color into your reception decor by opting for an orange wedding cake.
+If that's too much, a gradient frosting effect like the one seen here will immediately tone down the vibrancy.
 Add fall foliage and voilà.

-Succulents are a no-brainer for a bohemian or outdoor fall wedding.
+Succulents are a no-brainer for a boho or outdoor fall wedding.
 These plants are beautiful enough on your own, so all you need to showcase them is a simple white buttercream cake!

 If you're thinking about going goth for your wedding day, you'll love this moody one-tier cake decorated with moon phase decals, gold drip icing, and a topper that says it all: 'til death.

-Red and gold is one of the best color combinations for fall weddings.
-GIve a miniature two-tier wedding cake some major personality by using red fondant, edible gold leaf, and fresh figs as garnish.
+Red and gold is one of the best color schemes for fall weddings.
+Give a miniature two-tier wedding cake some major personality by using red fondant, edible gold leaf, and fresh figs as garnish.

 Cake by DeClare Cakes

-Calling all chocolate lovers: you can have your wedding cake and your favorite candy all in one place.
-If flowers and greenery aren't your thing, a cluster of unwrapped candy bars, cookies, and chocolates looks just as enticing on top of your wedding cake.
+Calling all chocolate wedding cake lovers: you can have your wedding cake and your favorite candy all in one place.
+If flowers and greenery aren't your thing, a cluster of unwrapped candy bars, cookies, and chocolates looks just as enticing on top of the cake.